UniPipe/openpipe/docs/1.0/plugin-devel.md

 - Must provide a class named `Plugin`, which:
     - Must be derived from the `PluginRuntime` class
     - May provide the following class attributes to be handled by the pipeline engine:
-        - `required_config`: string with YAML describing required parameters
+        - `required_config`: string with YAML describing required config
-        - `optional_config`: string with YAML describing optional parameters
+        - `optional_config`: string with YAML describing optional config
     - May provide the following class methods to be invoked by the pipeline engine:
         - `on_start(self, config)`: invoked when the pipeline is started
         - `on_input(self, item)`: invoked when an input item is received